Menu

 Letters and Sounds - Phases

-At Great Waldingfield, we use a teaching scheme called 'Letters and Sounds' alongside ‘Phonics Play’ to teach Synthetic Phonics.
+At Great Waldingfield, we use a teaching scheme called 'Letters and Sounds' alongside ‘Twinkl Phonics’ to teach Synthetic Phonics.
 This scheme is split into 6 Phases with the children starting Phase 1 in Reception and moving through to Phase 6 by Year 2-3.

 Top